 Visually, the book is arresting by virtue of the stunning photography provided by Laurent Geslin.
 Currently living in Switzerland, Laurent is part of the KORA team of scientists specialising in predators.

-Armed with this background information, the reader is then taken through the nitty gritty of lynx reintroduction by addressing the potential issues, many of which are based in human / wildlife conflict such as safety (of both humans and lynx), competition for resources, and the impact of wild lynx on domestic animals and the livelihood of farmers, with much of the information backed up by conservation and research findings associated with reintroductions of lynx in Europe.
-Then there is the significant problem of man-made barriers such as roads and rail infrastructure, which significantly impede the dispersal of lynx across landscapes, having a knock-on-effect to amongst other things, genetic diversity and the resilience of populations.
+Armed with this background information, the reader is then taken through the nitty gritty of lynx reintroduction by addressing the potential issues, many of which are based in human-wildlife conflict, such as safety (of both humans and lynx), competition for resources, and the impact of wild lynx on domestic animals and the livelihood of farmers, with much of the information backed up by conservation and research findings associated with reintroductions of lynx in Europe.
+Hetherington addresses the significant problem of man-made barriers such as roads and rail infrastructure, which significantly impede the dispersal of lynx across landscapes, having a knock-on-effect to amongst other things, genetic diversity and the resilience of populations.
 There are also considerations regarding prey species that are unused to having natural predators in their midst and the impact on prey populations, the interactions between which are often complex and can be hard to predict.

-Despite the difficulties (many of which can be mitigated), the arguments for reintroductions are well made, not least in reinstating balance to impoverished ecosystems:
+Despite the difficulties (many of which, Hetherington shows, can be mitigated for), the arguments in favour of reintroductions are well made, not least in reinstating balance to impoverished ecosystems:

 “By allowing top predators to come back, we restore natural processes, such as predation, anti-predator behaviour and the provision of carcasses that would once have shaped and driven our ecosystems for thousands of years — and can enrich them once again”.

-There is also a thriving economy based in large carnivore tourism, which can be a means by which to placate those landowners that have their traditional livelihood affected by the reintroduction of predators, although the illusive nature of the lynx can make guaranteed observation by tourists problematic.
+Hetherington also discusses economic opportunities, such as large carnivore tourism, which can be a means by which to placate those landowners that have their traditional livelihood affected by the reintroduction of predators.

 The book moves on to looking at the feasibility of lynx reintroduction in the UK.
 While the reintroduction of lynx to Scotland is shown to be ecologically feasible, how desirable is it?
-The main conflict is seen to be that between lynx and hunters in relation to deer and game birds.
-Predation of livestock and wildlife, such as the wildcat and capercaillie, are also issues of concern.
-Hetherington addresses each of these in turn, using the significant knowledge base that now exists regarding lynx ecology and the findings of research into lynx and their reintroductions elsewhere.
+Hetherington addresses each of the issues in turn, using the significant knowledge base that now exists regarding lynx ecology and the findings of research into lynx and their reintroductions elsewhere.